Group Selection as a Safeguard Against AI Substitution: Discussion

 \section{Discussion}

 In this paper, we used an agent-based model to explore the potential effects of the use of GenAI on cumulative cultural evolution.
-Our results show that using AI as substitutes can hurt our long-term cumulative advantage, even if it can lead to higher efficiency in the short run.
+Our results illustrated a case where using AI as substitutes could potentially hurt our long-term cumulative advantage, even if it can lead to higher efficiency in the short run.
 At the same time, we also show that group-level selection can function as an evolutionary mechanism that selects for an AI strategy that is beneficial for cumulative cultural evolution.
 This is the case when the group boundary is strong and light use of AI does not suffer much from the loss of human variance.